-The open trench method is, on average, more costly than trenchless sewer repair as it requires more time, excavation and restoration to complete.
+The open trench method is, on average, more costly than trenchless sewer repair as it requires more time, excavation, and restoration to complete.
 In addition, open trench excavation may require the removal of street and sidewalk pavement which also increases the cost of the repair.
 Despite the expense of open trench excavation, there are instances where it is the only option over trenchless sewer repair.
 Below, we explain reasons we may have to open trench a particular location.

 The open trench excavation method is used for one of three main reasons:

 2. To Ensure Safety in Areas Surrounded by Dangerous Utilities – Sometimes, the work is done in areas where there are too many utilities adjacent to the sewer.
 These utilities include water, electric, gas or fiber lines.
-Due to the dangerous nature of these areas, open trench excavation is highly recommended over trenchless sewer repair.
-To prevent serious accidents from happening underground, we hand dig those areas to expose the pipes.
+Due to the dangerous nature of these areas, open trench excavation is recommended over trenchless sewer repair.
+To prevent serious accidents from happening underground, we hand dig specific areas to expose the pipes.

 3. Engineering and Design – Lastly, the need for open trench excavation can be related to engineering and design of the sewer line.
 For example, we may encounter a pipe with a sewer line belly after we break ground to repair a line.
 Sewer line bellies almost always require open trench excavation to correct.
 During this process, we remove the existing sewer line, dig a bit deeper, and lay the aggregate base that supports the pipe for the proper slope and line flow.

-What Should You Do if You Need Open Trench Excavation?
+Do You Need Open Trench Excavation?